Mio Sugita: Ainu culture and people

 In 2016, commenting on a blog post, Sugita referred to participants wearing indigenous clothing at a U.N. gathering as "middle-aged cosplayers."
-Among these participants were members dressed in traditional Korean and Ainu clothing, present to discuss the "elimination of discrimination against women." in November 2023, Sugita made discriminatory remarks toward Ainu people which caused outrage.
+Among these participants were members dressed in traditional Korean and Ainu clothing, present to discuss the "elimination of discrimination against women."

+In November 2023, Sugita made discriminatory remarks toward Ainu people that caused outrage.

 Shiori Itō rape case

-Sugita appeared in a 2018 BBC documentary "Japan's Secret Shame" which detailed the alleged rape of Shiori Itō.
-In the interview, Sugita was quoted as saying, "With this case, there were clear errors on her part as a woman; drinking that much in front of a man and losing her memory.
-With things like this I think men are the ones who suffer significant damage".
+Sugita appeared in a 2018 BBC documentary, "Japan's Secret Shame", which detailed the alleged rape of Shiori Itō.
+In the interview, Sugita was quoted as saying, "With this case, there were clear errors on her part as a woman: drinking that much in front of a man and losing her memory.
+With things like this I think men are the ones who suffer significant damage."

 Sugita also laughed at an illustration with a woman apparently made to look like Itō and the words "failure at sleeping around for business".

 The video has subsequently drawn criticism on social media.
 Sugita was criticized by Lully Miura, an instructor at the Policy Alternatives Research Institute at the University of Tokyo who wrote, "Behavior as if questioning the actions of the victim instead of the perpetrator will spread the misunderstanding that it cannot be helped if something happens to a woman when she gets drunk in front of a man.
 There seems to be a sense of dislike against women strongly speaking up to men that is embedded in Sugita's attitude."
 When approached for comment about the documentary by the Mainichi Shimbun, Sugita stated the video had been edited in a way that misrepresented her intentions and she was considering releasing her own footage of the interview.

 In September 2020, at a party gathering for the LDP government, participants claimed that Sugita remarked, "Women can tell lies as much as they want," during a briefing about the government's support program for sexual violence victims.
 The remark was likely related to Itō, a controversial figure due to her rape allegations, who was recently selected by Time magazine, as one of the world's 100 Most Influential People of 2020.
 Sugita later denied having made those comments.

 In October 2022 Sugita was ordered by the Tokyo High Court to pay Itō ¥550,000 in damages for clicking "like" on several Twitter tweets that Itō alleged defamed her.
 In overturning the dismissal of the litigation by the Tokyo District Court, the High Court found that Sugita's actions intentionally harmed Itō's dignity.